Nozbe/Michael.team/README.md

 # Michael.team

-Michael.team is a new blog of Michael Sliwinski (that's me!) - the founer of [Nozbe - a to-do app for modern teams](https://nozbe.com).
+[Michael.team](https://michael.team) is a blog of Michael Sliwinski (that's me!) - the founer of [Nozbe - a to-do app for modern teams](https://nozbe.com).

 Features:

 - three language support - EN (default = global), PL and ES.
 - it supports dark mode/light mode and is mobile friendly
-- no cookies, no trackers, no nothing - really fast loading - the only cookie loaded is the one of Nozbe affiliate program, so people can use their Nozbe affiliate ID to pass my pages, like: michael.team/nozbe?a=AFFID
+- no cookies, no trackers, no nothing - really fast loading - the only cookie loaded is the one of [Nozbe affiliate program](https://nozbe.com/refer), so people can use their Nozbe affiliate ID to pass my pages, like: michael.team/nozbe?ref=AFFID
 - site uses minimal, vanilla JS only when needed.
 No jQuery or anything like this.
 Site also works with JS turned off.

 ## Licensed under Creative-Commons license